-CPUC-jurisdictional LSEs met their collective system RA requirements for every month of 2020.
-The total MW of RA resources procured exceeded the total system Resource Adequacy Requirement (RAR) by 2.6 to 7.5 percent, depending on the month.
-Table 4 shows the total CPUC-jurisdictional RA procurement for each month of 2020, broken down by physical resources within the CAISO's control area (including CAM resources), DR, capacity procurement mechanism (CPM), and RMR resources, imports, and the additional preferred local capacity requirement (LCR) credit for the Southern California Edison (SCE) TAC area.
+CPUC-jurisdictional LSEs met their collective system RA requirements for every month of 2020 except September where 99.9 percent of requirements were met.
+For those months that were not deficient, the total MW of RA resources procured exceeded the total system Resource Adequacy Requirement (RAR) by 0.2 to 4.3 percent, depending on the month.14 Table 4 shows the total CPUC-jurisdictional RA procurement for each month of 2020, broken down by physical resources within the CAISO's control area (including CAM resources), DR, capacity procurement mechanism (CPM), and RMR resources, imports, and the additional preferred local capacity requirement (LCR) credit for the Southern California Edison (SCE) TAC area.
 CAM resources are deducted from a non-IOU LSE's RA requirement, while IOUs receive an increase in their RA requirement that is offset by their showing the full CAM resources (on behalf of all LSEs' customers) in their RA filings.
 Physical resources include CAM resources, which are reported separately.
 The RA obligation includes the aggregate monthly load forecast plus the 15 percent planning reserve margin (PRM).
 DR resources, including Demand Response Auction Mechanism (DRAM) resources, are also reported with the 15 percent PRM applied.